Navy Enlisted Rating: Aviation Ordnanceman (AO)

 It may not seem like a job handling weapons would translate well into work in a civilian field.
 But after Aviation Ordnancemen are discharged from the Navy, they have skills that qualify them for a range of civilian jobs, such as air traffic controllers or aviation safety inspectors.

-Qualifications and Requirements to Be a Navy Aviation Ordnaceman
+Qualifications to Be a Navy Aviation Ordnaceman

 After basic training, sailors in this rating (which is what the Navy calls its jobs) spend nine weeks at the Naval Air Technical Training Center on Pensacola Naval Air Station in Florida for "A" School training.